bwedgar/bwedgar.github.io/index.md

 ---
 # Brian Edgar's website

-{:toc}

 ## My Web Apps
 ### [Korero](https://bwedgar.github.io/korero) A web app for learning Te Reo.
+### [Mespeak Māori]((https://bwedgar.github.io/mespeakmaori) A web app for testing the synthetic māori voice using mespeak.js
 ### [Push To Telescope](https://bwedgar.github.io/PushToTelescope) A web app for finding celestial objects using a Dobsonian mounted Telescope
 ### [Slide Show](https://bwedgar.github.io/slideshow) A web app that will make a slide show of photos from the photo folder and allow Spotify to play while the iphone is mirrored to a TV.

 ## Writting Web Apps

-###  GitHub
+###  Storing and running
-After too many times of losing code I started using GitHub to store my code in March 2019.
-I write code using the Atom editor.
-I use GitHub Desktop on a MacBook Air rather than command line instructions.
+After too many times of losing code using paid and free hosting services I started using GitHub to store my code in March 2019.
+Github allows you to run your code as well and storing the source; this is a major convienience.
+I write my code using the Atom editor.
+I use GitHub Desktop on a MacBook Air rather than command line instructions to connect files on my Air to the Github.
+I can test the files by running them from the local copy.
+This speeds up development.
 I am writing my own [guide](github.md) to how GitHub works so I can remember it.
 I have the CodeHub app on my iPhone which lets me edit any GitHub file away from my computer.
-### Tools
+### Coding Web Apps
-I code web apps using HTML5, Javascript and CSS.
-I used to use Coffeescript, JQuery and JQuery Mobile until 2017 but found they are not really needed with the updated JS version.
+I write web apps using a single .html file and embedding javascript betwen script tags in the file.
+The javascript generates the html elements and the cssText I need.
+I use .js files for data and functions that need not go in the main html file.
+I try to write standalone functions rather than attach these to objects.
+I have looked at programs like jquery and jquerymobile but find these unnecessary for my simple web apps.
 ### Making a web app available offline.
 I used the code from [medium.com](https://medium.com/@onejohi/offline-web-apps-using-local-storage-and-service-workers-5d40467117b9)
 This uses a service worker to cache the files the web app needs to run.
 (This replaces the Cache Manifest I have previously used)